 Government-sponsored entities like Fannie Mae and Freddie Mac both have conventional mortgage options for manufactured homes.
 Fannie Mae’s MH Advantage loan, for example, is a good choice when you’re buying a newly built home from a Fannie Mae-authorized manufactured home maker.
 For Fannie and Freddie loans, you can often put as little as 3% down, and although you may have to pay some risk-based fees, mortgage interest rates are typically near other conventional rates.

 The Federal Housing Administration also has a program that can finance manufactured homes.
-The FHA Title II loan is very similar to a traditional mortgage and allows for down payments as low as 3.5% and credit scores as low as 580.
+The FHA Title II loan is very similar to a traditional mortgage.
+It allows for down payments as low as 3.5% and credit scores as low as 580.

 And if you meet the requirements for their services, the VA and USDA both offer home loans to cover manufactured house financing with very favorable terms.